Altamimi-Dev/my_books/README.md

 ## Development server

+Clone the repo when open Run `npm install`.
-Run `ng serve` for a dev server.
+Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Run lint